South Carolina vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 16, 2021

 Vanderbilt Stats and Trends

-- This season, the Commodores are winless ATS when entering a game as an underdog of 18.5 points or more.
+- The Commodores have yet to cover the spread this year when underdogs by 18.5 points or more.

-- Vanderbilt's games this year have gone over the total in three out of five opportunities (60%).
+- Vanderbilt's games this year have gone over the point total three times in five opportunities (60%).

-- Vanderbilt is 1-2 against the spread and 2-1 overall in games when it puts up more than 22 points.
+- Vanderbilt is 1-2 against the spread and 2-1 overall in games when it records more than 22 points.

-- In games that Vanderbilt picks up more than 329.2 yards, the team is 1-2 against the spread and 2-1 overall.
+- When Vanderbilt piles up more than 329.2 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Commodores have turned the ball over 12 times, two fewer times than the Gamecocks have forced turnovers (14).
+- This year the Commodores have 12 turnovers, two fewer than the Gamecocks have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.